pehunter/solitare-ai/README.md

 **model**: Joblib'd dumps of the last trained model, along with their test accuracy.
 **game_server**: Contains game, ai trainer, and flask api to interface with these components.
 **site_src**: Contains source code/package info for web interface.
 **nginx**: Contains Dockerfile to setup NGINX file, along with config and production build of website

-## Todos
-There are a few things to still be done for this project:
-- Debug web interface

-### Lower-priority todos
-- Figure out github pages
-- Use AWS or equivalent to host project?
-- Utilize issues instead of README.md todo list